icoloma/oauth2-client-example/README.md

 oauth2-client-example
 ==================

-Example OAuth2 client application using Jersey, Guice and Scribe on Google AppEngine.
-This application logs into Koliseo to invoke a protected resource.
+Example OAuth2 client application using Jersey and Guice on Google AppEngine.
+This application logs into Koliseo to perform restricted actions as a user.
 It can be changed easily to log into any other authentication provider.

 To get started, download gradle >= 1.3 and execute <code>gradle eclipse</code> or <code>gradle idea</code> and import the resulting project into your IDE.